MislavJaksic/Knowledge-Repository/README.md

 The more I learn the more I forget.
 To avoid forgetting, I have to revise.
-The more knowledge I have the more time I'll spend revising instead acquiring new knowledge.
+The more knowledge I have the more time I have to spend revising instead acquiring new knowledge.
-If I spend more time revising then learning, I will fall behind.
+At some point I will spend all my time revising.

 ### The Solution